Can you simplify your homeschool life?

 - What field trips should you include?

-You get to include things you love to do too.
+So you know, you get to include things you love to do too.

 3. Include the pretty things.